 Winter is setting in gradually, and Korea is definitely one of the best places to experience the cooling effect.
 Korea serves as the playground for the Siberian winds during the winters.
-Not only is Korea famous for its natural beauty and weather in winters but also the Korean winter food.
-Korean cuisines have some delicacies specially designed for the foodies to enjoy during the season of snow.
+Not only is Korea famous for its natural beauty and weather in winter, but also the Korean winter food.
+Korean cuisines have some delicacies specially designed for foodies to enjoy during the season of snow.

 Here is a list of the best Korean food options that can keep you warm during these freezing hours.